htoopyaelinn56/ask_to_db/README.md

 # Ask to DB

-Simple demo app that lets you chat with a product database using AI and embeddings.
+Simple demo app that lets you chat with a product database and [about shop](about_shop.md) using AI and embeddings.

 ## Prerequisites